reims2/reims2-docs/src/philscore.md

 After filtering, we calculate the PhilScore.

-1. Calculate the initial PhilScore for OD and OS seperately using [`calcInitialDiffScore`](#calcinitialdiffscore).
+1. Calculate the initial PhilScore for OD and OS separately using [`calcInitialDiffScore`](#calcinitialdiffscore).
-2. Adjust the initial PhilScore for OD and OS seperately based on the rules in [`calcSingleEyePhilscore`](#calcsingleeyephilscore).
+2. Adjust the initial PhilScore for OD and OS separately based on the rules in [`calcSingleEyePhilscore`](#calcsingleeyephilscore).
 3. Add both OD+OS philscore to get the final PhilScore.
 4. Arrange the glasses by PhilScore in ascending order.